-Nice old color example of Carrington Bowles exceedingly rare 4-sheet map of the United States, Canada, Mexico and the Caribbean published in London in 1784.
+Handsome and exceedingly rare Carrington Bowles four-sheet map of the United States, Canada, Mexico, and the Caribbean published in London in 1784.

-The first map to illustrate the American Flag is the Abel Buell map of the United States, which sold for auction for $2,1 Million in 2011.
+The first map to illustrate the American Flag is Abel Buell's A New and Correct Map of the United States of North America Layd Down from the Latest Observations and Best Authorities Agreeable to the Peace of 1783, which sold for auction for $2,1 Million in 2011.
 As noted in the catalog description for the Buell map:

 Buell advertised the just-completed map in the Connecticut Journal for March 31, 1784: "the first ever compiled, engraved, and finished by one man, and an American."
 Paul Cohen notes: "It should be pointed out that maps had been published in colonial America since 1677, but a new chapter in American cartography began after the formal establishment of the United States.
 After the Revolutionary War, new boundaries were determined, albeit imprecisely, at the Definitive Treaty of Peace, and proper maps of the country could then be published.
 Buell's was the first of the thirteen states to be published after the Congress of Confederation ratified the Treaty on January 14, 1784, but it was not the first to use the words 'United States,' as a few European publishers had employed them on maps before the ratification of the treaty."
 Connecticut was the first state to establish a copyright law and Buell's map is found in a 28 October 1783 petition to the Connecticut General Assembly.
 The copy at the New York Public Library does not contain the copyright information in the imprint and is therefore considered the first state.
 The remaining known copies, including the present, represent the second state, which in terms of its primacy of position as copyright holder gives it special consideration. . .